tessercat/daoistic-book/book.md

 That's not something you can change.

-Activists are defeated by it,
-conservatives lose it.
+Progressives are defeated by it, conservatives lose it.

 They're either too far ahead or too far behind,